-You can govern which roles will be able to view and edit your materialized databases, data models, and machine learning models (click here to learn more).
+The Security is used to assign read and write permissions to the materialized artifacts that are produced after running the definition file.
+The tab exposes the Model artifacts the be materialized, and a list of use roles.
+You can govern which roles will be able to view and edit your materialized databases, data models, and machine learning models.
 This allows you to, for example, share your data models with others while restricting read and write access to your databases.